marc-chouraqui/ORASP_Instance_generator/README.md

 # ORASP Instance Generator

-This repository contains a Python script to generate benchmark instances for the **Operating Room Assignment and Surgical Planning (ORASP)** problem.
+This repository contains a Python script to generate benchmark instances for the **Operating Room Allocation Scheduling Problem (ORASP)** .

 The instances reflect realistic hospital constraints such as surgeon schedules, room compatibility, operation durations, and inter-operation setup times.